Andrea Jaeger

-In mixed doubles, Jaeger won the French Open with Jimmy Arias in 1981.
-During her career, Jaeger won U.S. $1.4 million in prize money and millions more in endorsements.
-After retirement in 1987, she has prominently dedicated her life to public service, charities, and philanthropy.
-She is a member of the Episcopal Church and based in Santa Rosa Beach, Florida, U.S.
+After sustaining a shoulder injury in 1984, Jaeger shifted her focus from professional tennis to humanitarian projects she had begun as a teenager.
+She committed her tennis earnings to developing programs that provide support to children with cancer and those in need.
+Now in its 39th year, her initiative offers financial assistance and various care services to affected children and their families.
+Nelson Mandela once visited to recognize the work of her foundation.

+At 19, a shoulder injury abruptly ended her tennis career.
+In 2006, she joined the Anglican Dominican order, but left in 2009.

+Early life

+Andrea Jaeger was born on June 4, 1965 in Chicago.
+Her parents, Roland and Ilse Jaeger, are both deceased.
+Jaeger grew up in Skokie and Lincolnshire, Illinois.

 Tennis career

-Jaeger, grew up in Skokie and Lincolnshire.
-While a student at Stevenson High School in suburban Chicago, Jaeger was the top ranked player in the United States in the 18-and-under age group.
+While a student at Stevenson High School, Jaeger was the top-ranked player in the United States in the 18-and-under age group.
 She won 13 U.S. national junior titles, including the most prominent junior titles in tennis: the 1979 Orange Bowl and 1979 Boca Raton.

-In 1980 (at the age of 15 years, 19 days), she became the youngest player ever to be seeded at Wimbledon, a record that was broken by Jennifer Capriati in 1990.
+In 1980 (at the age of 15 years, 19 days), Jaeger became the youngest player ever to be seeded at Wimbledon, a record that was broken by Jennifer Capriati in 1990.
 After defeating former champion Virginia Wade, she became the youngest quarterfinalist in the history of the tournament.
 Later in the year, she became the youngest semifinalist in US Open history.
 By the age of 16, she had become the second ranked female professional tennis player in the world.

-Jaeger had become a household name on the front pages of news publications, notable magazines and appearances on TV.
+Jaeger became a household name on the front pages of news publications, notable magazines and appearances on TV.
 People Magazine, Sports Illustrated, Life Magazine visited her junior high and high school.
 One of her endorsement commercials featured Jaeger with Bjorn Borg and another with her Mom, highlighting a new way of viewing sports prodigies.

 At the French Open in 1982, Jaeger defeated Chris Evert in the semifinal 6–3, 6–1 but lost the final to Martina Navratilova.
 She then reached the semifinals of both the US Open and the Australian Open, losing both matches to Evert in straight sets.
-Jaeger had defeated Chris Evert three times in a row, becoming the only player to stop Evert’s clay court historic win streak.
+Jaeger and Evert met 10 times in all in 1982, with Jaeger winning three of the first five but losing the last five in a row.